vocdoni/davinci-circom/README.md

  * [Snarkjs](https://github.com/vocdoni/snarkjs) (Custom fork with BLS12-377 support)
  * [Circom](https://docs.circom.io/)

 To test the circuits, first they should be compiled to generate the wasm, the proving and the verification key.
-The circuits can be compiled using `prepare-circuit.sh` script and the testing circuits under `test/` folder:
+The circuits can be compiled using `prepare-circuit.sh` script and the testing circuits under `test/` folder.
+The script automatically handles dependencies (cloning custom snarkjs fork, etc).

 * **Ballot checker**
     ```sh